Analysis | Trump’s claim the Postal Service loses money on every e-commerce package it delivers

 “It is correct that the law only requires them to contribute to institutional costs and therein lies the problem,” said a Treasury official.
 “Judges uphold that the USPS’s accounting functions within the law.
 However, the law also requires the USPS to be self-sustaining and to not receive appropriations.
 In order to achieve sustainability without ongoing appropriations, the packages need to cover their proportional share of institutional costs rather than simply contribute to them.”

 The official added: “USPS’s cost allocation method was originally developed 45 years ago to align mail prices with marginal mail costs when USPS operated on a break-even basis.
-It was never designed to fully distribute costs to products or to determine the profitability of products, let along to distinguish cost drivers between mail vs. packages.
+It was never designed to fully distribute costs to products or to determine the profitability of products, let alone to distinguish cost drivers between mail vs. packages.
 As such, it does not reflect the drivers of its costs today — the rapid decline in mail and rapid rise in packages over the last decade.”

 The official pointed to the sections of a 2018 task force report, produced after Trump complained e-commerce merchants — in particular, Amazon — were getting too sweet of a deal from USPS.
 “Modernizing the USPS’s cost standards and allocation methodology is a key principle needed to reform the USPS,” the report said.
 “This modernization will provide the USPS the information it needs to inform critical management decisions, government policies, and regulatory reporting.”

-Notably, the report did not say e-commerce merchants were taking advantage of USPS.
+Notably, the report did not say e-commerce merchants were taking advantage of USPS — or even offer an alternative way to calculate profits.
 But it did say USPS could exploit its prominence in rural areas.
 “The Task Force recommends that USPS price its competitive products in a manner that is not geared simply toward maximizing volume, but instead toward generating income that can be used to fund its capital expenditures and long-term liabilities,” the report said.
 “Alternatively, the Task Force recommends that in any of its pricing decisions, the USPS consider the potential market distortions that could drive industry participants out of the market.”

 The Treasury official said: “Until USPS modernizes its cost allocation method, using standard business practices, it will not be able to determine the true profitability of products.”

 (One private-sector analysis that attempted to calculate whether the USPS subsidized Amazon turned out to be based on out-of-date numbers.
-Recalculated figures by Josh Barro of Business Insider found barely any subsidy.)
+Recalculated figures by Josh Barro of Business Insider found barely any subsidy.
+Not to get too technical, but there is an economic concept called Ramsey pricing concerning how much a public monopoly should charge to cover its fixed costs.
+This can result in some customers — those with better options — getting smaller markups as long as they contribute to covering fixed costs.)

+Update, Sept.
+19: Internal USPS documents obtained by The Washington Post found that Amazon generated $3.9 billion in revenue for the agency in the 2019 fiscal year that ended in September.
+The Postal Service turned a $1.6 billion profit on that business, nearly twice as much as any other customer, according to one memo obtained by The Post.

 The Pinocchio Test

 Regular readers know the burden of proof rests with the speaker.
 The president says USPS loses money on every package it delivers for e-commerce merchants.
-But that appears to be an analysis derived from his gut — or his animus toward Amazon — than any sophisticated analysis of the numbers.
+But that appears to be an analysis derived more from his gut — or his animus toward Amazon — than from any sophisticated analysis of the numbers.

 USPS, by its own calculation, says revenue from package deliveries far exceeds costs.
 With Amazon perhaps seeking to bypass USPS, the agency must be careful not to price itself out of the market — and thus face a bigger financial squeeze.
 Moreover, under the law, USPS is prohibited from losing money in the package-delivery sector.